raw-lab/potato/README.md

 **Analysis**

 This repo holds scripts to process data and build graphs.
 Outputs, results, and figures are included as well in this repo.
-Doc has detail methods and steps to recreate the mapping analysis.
+Doc has detailed methods and steps to recreate the mapping analysis.

 **Data**